awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Benefits of parallel query include the following:
 +  Improved I/O performance, due to parallelizing physical read requests across multiple storage nodes\.
 +  Reduced network traffic\.
 Aurora doesn't transmit entire data pages from storage nodes to the head node and then filter out unnecessary rows and columns afterward\.
 Instead, Aurora transmits compact tuples containing only the column values needed for the result set\.
-+  Reduced CPU usage on the head node, due to pushing down function execution, row filtering, and column projection for the `WHERE` clause\.
++  Reduced CPU usage on the head node, due to pushing down function processing, row filtering, and column projection for the `WHERE` clause\.
 +  Reduced memory pressure on the buffer pool\.
 The pages processed by the parallel query aren't added to the buffer pool, which reduces the chance of a data\-intensive scan evicting frequently used data from the buffer pool\.
 +  Potentially reduced data duplication in your extract, transform, load \(ETL\) pipeline, by making it practical to perform long\-running analytic queries on existing data\.